Yoga Classes and Timetable until 19th January

 the Beginner yoga syllabus.

-- Beginners Course( Anxiety Focus- Fuller figure) This class looks at the relationship between anxiety, weight control and building mental focus and intentionality.
+- Beginners Course( Anxiety Focus- This class looks at ways to address anxiety, stress, sleep, weight control and building mental focus and intentionality.

 Special focus beginner classes open to all beginners